Feb 22 – Feb 28

 MAKING SPACE – the taster session to connect with the mindset of working inclusive.

 How do you connect with people who are different to yourself?
 How do you make space for them?
 Making Space introduces participants to methodologies of working with Learning Disabilities and/or Autism as co-leaders and co-creators.
 This is a direct response to the challenge of making sustainable and slower residencies inclusive for artists and participants, create a journey and to deepen relationships that are often prevented by conventional international touring.

-Co-led by Mind the Gap’s professional learning-disabled Artists and Artistic Director, the taster sessions unfold in two digital sessions, then in person taster sessions and concludes with two last digital sessions.
+Co-led by Mind the Gap’s professional learning-disabled Artists and Artistic Director, the taster and leaning-in sessions unfold in two digital sessions this February.

 In the taster sessions, participants will learn about Mind the Gap’s inclusive practice through a combination of presentations, practical exercises and discussions.

 Taster Sessions can be experienced individually – but also be combined – a ticket for one session gives access to all sessions:

 Will be published end of January: Mind the Gap’s artistic director Joyce Lee and artistic director Karen Toftegaard from Wildtopia/RE:LOCATIONS

 Comparing inclusive performing arts’ contexts from the producer’s perspective